 Pathways to Prosperity Network Case Study Series

-In order to understand key challenges and promising practices related to this systems-level work, the Pathways to Prosperity Network is publishing a case study series spotlighting the impressive progress of three Network members—Delaware, Marlborough, Massachusetts, and Tennessee.
-The series is supported by a gift to Harvard University from The James and Judith K. Dimon Foundation.
-We begin the series with Delaware, a state that has successfully developed a grades 9-14+ pathways system through its strong commitment to cross-sector collaboration.
-Propelling College and Career Success: The Role of Strategic Partnerships in Scaling Delaware Pathways distills key lessons and insights that can inform other state and regional efforts.
-Subsequent cases will be released in the coming months.
+In order to understand key challenges and promising practices related to this systems-level work, the Pathways to Prosperity Network is publishing a three-part case study series spotlighting the impressive progress of state and regional Network members, including Delaware, Marlborough, Massachusetts, and Tennessee.
+The series is supported by a generous gift to Harvard University from The James and Judith K. Dimon Foundation.
+Propelling College and Career Success: The Role of Strategic Partnerships in Scaling Delaware Pathways distills salient lessons from Delaware's successful development of a grades 9-14+ pathways system.
+Accelerating Student Success: Pathways Tennessee Balances Bold State Policy and Regional Flexibility explores Tennessee's experiences at both the state and regional level and offers practical insights to inform others' efforts.